 Learners registered on or after 1st August 2024 after 1st Learners registered before 1st August 2024 Final grades must not be determined by giving grades for individual assignments and then calculating an overall grade from assignment grades.
 The final grade for the unit is arrived at by establishing the midpoint of grades in the unit grade profile.
-This midpoint is the median grade and can be calculated using the following table. assignments rall grade s arrived at of grades in hidpoint is the Final grades must not be determined by giving grades for individual assignments and then calculating an overall grade from assignment grades.
+This midpoint is the median grade and can be calculated using the following table. assignments rall grade s arrived at of grades in hidpoint is the Final grades must not be determined by giving overall grades for individual assignments and then calculating an overall grade from assignment grades.
 The final grade for the unit is arrived at by establishing the midpoint of grades in the unit grade profile.
-This midpoint is apparent when all grade indicators recorded in the unit grade profile are recorded in sequence from lowest to highest (for example, PPM or PPPD indicates a pass grade for the unit; MDD or MDDD indicates a distinction).
-Grade Pro ofile Unit Grade Where the midpoint is unclear (for Р Р Р Pass example, if the grade profile is evenly Р Р М Pass split between two different grades, such Р Р D Pass as PPMM) the tutor must make a Р М М Merit professional judgement about the overall Р М D Merit standard of the assessed work for the M М М Merit unit, with particular attention given to M М D Merit grade descriptor 7 (Quality), as a guide to Р D D Distinction which grade better represents overall
+This midpoint is apparent when all grade indicators recorded in the unit grade profile are recorded in sequence from lowest to highest (for example, PPM or PPPD indicates a pass grade for the unit; MDD Unit Grade Pro ofile Unit Grade or MDDD indicates a distinction).
+Where the midpoint is unclear (for P P Р Pass example, if the grade profile is evenly Р Р М Pass split between two different grades, such Р Р D Pass as PPMM) the tutor must make a Р М М Merit professional judgement about the overall Р М D Merit standard of the assessed work for the M М М Merit unit, with particular attention given to M М D Merit grade descriptor 7 (Quality), as a guide to Р D D Distinction which grade better represents overall M D D Distinction performance in the unit.
+D D D Distinction performance in the unit.
+Examples of unit grade profiles are shown below: